Tysie Gallagher: Professional boxing career

 Gallagher made her professional debut on 30 October 2021, securing a points victory over Spain's Vanesa Caballero in a six-round contest at Woodside Leisure Centre in Watford.

-On 30 July 2022, Gallagher fought Nina Hughes for the vacant Commonwealth female super-bantamweight title, losing the bout at the Civic Hall in Grays, Essex, by majority decision.
+On 30 July 2022, Gallagher fought Nina Hughes for the vacant Commonwealth and WBO International female super-bantamweight titles, losing the bout at the Civic Hall in Grays, Essex, by majority decision.
 Two ringside judges scored the fight for Hughes 97-93 and 96-94 with the third seeing it as a 95-95 tie.

-However, the setback proved to be temporary as, after Hughes became WBA female super-bantamweight World champion and vacated the Commonwealth belt, Gallagher beat Lisa Whiteside by unanimous decision to claim the championship at the second attempt in a contest held at York Hall in London on 14 April 2023.
+However, the setback proved to be temporary as, after Hughes became WBA female super-bantamweight champion and vacated the Commonwealth belt, Gallagher beat Lisa Whiteside by unanimous decision to claim the championship at the second attempt in a contest held at York Hall in London on 14 April 2023.

-In her next outing, Gallagher challenged Ségolène Lefebvre for the WBO female super-bantamweight World title losing the bout on 24 November 2023 in Douai, France, by majority decision.
+In her next outing, Gallagher challenged Ségolène Lefebvre for the WBO female super-bantamweight title, losing the bout at Hippodrome Municipal in Douai, France, on 24 November 2023, by majority decision.
 One judge scored the fight 95-95 but was overruled by the other two who gave it for Lefebvre 97-93 and 96-94.

 Gallagher became the inaugural British female super-bantamweight champion and retained her Commonwealth title by defeating Stevi Levy via unanimous decision at York Hall in London on 24 May 2024.

-She successfully defended her titles against Tori-Ellis Willetts at Park Community Arena in Sheffield on 27 September 2024, winning by unanimous decision.
+She successfully defended her titles against Tori-Ellis Willetts at Park Community Arena in Sheffield on 27 September 2024, winning by unanimous decision and claiming the vacant WBO International female super-bantamweight title in the process.